cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 ##### Instance Type

 This section allows to update the EC2 server instance type to be used to host the application.
-EC2 instance come in various categories (t2, t3, m4, m5, c1, c2 etc) and size (micro, small, medium, large etc) and can be selected based on the application needs and usage pattern.
+EC2 instance come in various categories (t2, t3, m4, m5, c1, c2 etc.) and size (micro, small, medium, large etc) and can be selected based on the application needs and usage pattern.

 ##### Amazon CloudWatch monitoring

 The cloudwatch monitoring period can be selected between 1 and 5 mins from this section.
 Smaller monitoring interval incur additional charges.

 ##### Root volume (boot device)

 This section allows to choose the volume type (Magnetic, General Purpose SSD, Provisioned IOPS SSD), size and IOPS for the instances

 ##### Security Groups

 This section allows to secuirty groups to the EC2 instances to restirct traffic ingress (see @fig:aws-beanstalk-config-intances).

 ![AWS Beanstalk](images/elastic_beanstalk-22.png){#fig:aws-beanstalk-config-intances}